 Linen

-Linen does not pill easily as it has long fibers.
+Linen does not pill easily as it has long fibres.
 One main reason that linen is not as popular as TENCEL™ or cotton is because it is not as smooth and soft as them.

 Both linen and TENCEL™ are ideal for hot sleepers.
 However, linen is prone to wrinkling, unlike other long-lasting fabrics.